Yssboern/module3/README.md

 - [ ] Use spring boot data jpa module to access data.

-- [ ] Use spring converters to convert :
+- [ ] Use spring converters to convert:
   - [ ] UserRequestDto to User
   - [ ] User to UserResponseDto
   - [ ] SubscriptionRequestDto to Subscription